jobial-io/sclap/README.md

 ### Modules

-Sclap is modular with the following components:
+Sclap is modular and comes with the following artifacts:

-* **sclap-core:** defines the DSL, built on cats-free and cats-effect; the DSL is implementation independent, leaving it open for alternative parser implementations and making it more future proof in case the default parser impl (which currently uses Picocli) becomes obsolete or unmaintained.
+* **sclap-core:** defines the DSL, built on cats-free and cats-effect; the DSL is implementation independent, leaving it open for alternative parser implementations and making it future proof in case the default parser impl (which currently uses Picocli) becomes obsolete or unmaintained.
 An implementor has to implement the `executeCommandLine` function which takes the `CommandLine` description along with the command line args as arguments.
 * **sclap-app:** provides the `CommandLineApp` trait and other helper functionality.